Royal Holloway — Digital Rebrand

 Universities are uniquely difficult clients.
 Royal Holloway isn't a single organisation with a single set of priorities.
 It's a constellation of faculties, departments, administrative teams, student services, and senior leadership, each with legitimate and sometimes competing claims on what the digital presence should do and who it should serve.
 Getting meaningful alignment across that structure, without letting the project be pulled apart, required sustained facilitation and a strategic framework that all parties could genuinely orient around.

-The design problem itself, serving prospective students, current students, academic staff, researchers, and visitors on a single coherent platform, was genuinely complex.
-These audiences have fundamentally different needs, different mental models, and different reasons for being on the site.
+The design problem itself was genuinely complex.
+Serving prospective students, current students, academic staff, researchers, and visitors on a single coherent platform, when those audiences have fundamentally different needs, different mental models, and different reasons for being on the site.
 The central challenge was building an information architecture that served all of them without compromising the experience for any one group.

 The Decisions That Mattered

-We made a deliberate, documented call to prioritise the prospective student journey.
+The most consequential call I made on this project was to prioritise the prospective student journey explicitly and formally.
 A university website that tries to serve everyone equally usually ends up serving nobody particularly well.
-We made an explicit decision, written down, presented to stakeholders, and agreed upon, to prioritise the prospective student journey as the primary use case: the one most directly affecting Royal Holloway's competitive position and recruitment.
+I made that decision in writing, presented it to stakeholders, and got it agreed before the design work began.
 Every other audience was served, but not at the expense of that primary flow.
-Getting stakeholder buy-in for that hierarchy was itself a significant piece of work.
+Securing buy-in for that hierarchy across an institution with competing departmental priorities was itself a significant piece of work, and one I treated as seriously as the design itself.

-We embedded accessibility standards into the design system from the start.
-WCAG compliance for a public sector institution isn't optional, but the way it's approached makes an enormous difference to the result.
-Type scales, colour contrast, focus states, heading structures: all of it was designed in from the beginning, so that compliance was a natural output rather than a set of corrections applied under pressure at the end.
+I also set accessibility as a design standard from day one rather than a compliance exercise applied at the end.
+For a public sector institution WCAG compliance isn't optional, but the way it's approached makes an enormous difference to the result.
+I built type scales, colour contrast, focus states, and heading structures into the design system from the outset, so that compliance was a natural output of good design rather than a set of corrections made under pressure at the end.

-We built something the university could actually maintain.
-A rebrand only holds if the institution can apply it consistently after the agency leaves.
-We delivered a component-based design system with clear documentation and usage guidance, one that Royal Holloway's internal teams could build from and adapt without returning to us every time they needed something new.
+Finally, I made sure the university could maintain what we built after we left.
+A rebrand only holds if the institution can apply it consistently without the agency in the room.
+I delivered a component-based design system with clear documentation and usage guidance that Royal Holloway's internal teams could build from and adapt independently, without needing to come back to us every time they needed something new.

 Outcome